 The PhD in Machine Learning is an interdisciplinary doctoral program spanning three colleges (Computing, Engineering, Sciences).
-Students are admitted through one of eight participating home schools:
+Students are admitted through one of nine participating home schools:

 - Computer Science (Computing)